 You might also be reaching for fat to add back in the calories you’re no longer getting from carbs.
 This can wreak havoc on your cardiovascular system and cholesterol levels.
 This is why eating healthy carbs in moderation is key.

 Carbs are also the main fuel for our brains, which is why if you’ve tried to follow a low carb plan, you may have felt fuzzy headed, cranky, or irritable.

 This is why it’s best to consult with a doctor and follow what works for your own body while avoiding going too low, else you run the risk of depriving your body of vital fuel since carbs are the body’s preferred source of fuel.

 Don’t forget, while low carb diets can certainly be a valuable tool in your overall weight loss routine, and can often be a part of a healthy lifestyle, alone, it isn’t a magic bullet.

-There’s no replacement for a healthy, balanced lifestyle and diet full of real, wholesome foods, unprocessed food options, which includes plenty of fruits and veggies.
+There’s no replacement for a healthy and balanced lifestyle.
+It should also include a diet full of real, wholesome unprocessed food options.

 If you’re following a low-carb diet, the rules of exercising often, sleeping well, staying hydrated, and maintaining balance still apply.